Snow Emergencies Sidewalks Reporting Video Resources Safety

 - Plow drivers have limited visibility and cannot see directly behind the truck.

 - Make sure your windshield is clear of ice and snow before you start out.
 “Peephole driving” is unsafe for you and other drivers.

 - Snowplow drivers need all the help they can get when it comes to maneuvering large trucks through traffic and along the roadways for the benefit of all of us.
 Please do your part and “Don't Crowd the Plow!”

 For Property Owners

-- Maintaining the end of your driveway could decrease chances of getting plowed in, or having your mailbox damaged
+- Maintaining the end of your driveway could decrease chances of getting plowed in.

-- Remember, the plow driver can’t always see you
+- Remember, plow drivers can’t always see you.

 City of Ann Arbor Street Snow Maintenance Procedures (PDF)